Documents to Bring When Entering the U.S.

-When preparing for your arrival to the U.S., you should plan your travel according to the information provided by your college.
+When preparing for your arrival to the U.S. for the first time as an international student, you should plan your travel according to the information provided by your college.
 According to immigration regulations, F-1 student visa holders can enter the U.S. up to 30 days prior to the program report date on the 1-20.

 • Valid passport with an official F-1 visa stamp